Kongs | Allies | Villains (Kremling Krew, Tiki Tak Tribe, Snowmads)

 Banana Fairy Princess

 The huge leader of the Banana Fairies, a magical race of banana-themed creatures who live in Banana Fairy Island.
 Many Banana Fairies were startled by the noise caused by the collision between K. Rool's ship and a nearby rock, so they ended up scattering themselves through the game's levels, getting lost as a result.
 As Tiny Kong, you can meet the Princess in Banana Fairy Island, where she hands you her magical camera so that you may literally capture the missing Banana Fairies on film.

 - Fairy Sexy: The Banana Fairies are all busty and wear relatively skimpy clothing.

-- Large and in Charge: Naturally, the Banana Fairy Princess is a supersized Banana Fairy.
+- Large and in Charge: Naturally, the Banana Fairy Princess is a much larger than her fellow Banana Fairies.

 - Ms. Fanservice: The Banana Fairies and their Princess are of the Fairy Sexy variant with low-cut dresses and substantial busts.

 - Our Fairies Are Different: They're part banana, for starters.